ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/cause_model_template.rst

       Etc.

     The template should guide the reader to follow this general layout.
+In particular, I added Todo's for adding overviews of the document and the three sections, but perhaps a better strategy would be to actually write template overviews to put in this document.

 ==============================
 Full Name of Cause in GBD 2017